 Now let’s move on to after sailing, when it’s time to get your boat back onto the dolly.
 The goal here is to have your boat ready to slide.
 To do that, do the following before you’re at the ramp:

 - Rudder & tiller tucked under traveler, with rudder bolt forward of traveler.

 - Daggerboard shockcord off, and daggerboard resting in cockpit, back tip up.
 This will save you from having to make time-consuming repairs to your boat.

 - Mainsheet knot untied. and mainsheet pulled completely off the boom, so boom can swing out 180 degrees if needed.

-- Vang fully eased to stopper knot
+- Vang fully eased to the stopper knot

 - Cunningham fully eased so it’s not stopping the boom from rotating.

 - Dolly rail riders in down position, so boat will easily slide up on the strap.

 All basic stuff, but if you do this, it’ll keep things moving and help everyone have a good time on the water.